andyburu/BioMIDI/README.md

 This a project that sends data from various biometrical sensors as MIDI commands.
 The goal is to build a soundscape based on the human body.

 ## TODO
-1. Add GUI for heartbeat monitor that shows connection status and allows for modulation
-2. Add note sender to the motion tracker that corresponds to stillness
+1. Add note sender to the motion tracker that corresponds to stillness
-3. Create a sound for stillness
+2. Create a sound for stillness
-4. Add support for two physical vibration microphones -- After summer --
+3. Add support for two physical vibration microphones
-5. Add more scales to Scalezor
+4. Add more scales to Scalezor
-6. Experiment with picking notes from cool note progressions
+5. Experiment with picking notes from cool note progressions
-7. Add somekind of semi random effect changes, so keep the interest for longer periods of time
+6. Add somekind of semi random effect changes, so keep the interest for longer periods of time
-8. Make proper python naming of files, classes and packages
+7. Make proper python naming of files, classes and packages

 ## DONE
 1. Let the motion dector take a MIDI input singal from the heart beat to synchronize